-After the exhausting and stressful year we have had, families have begun to freshen up with some holidays and adventures after things getting back to normal.
+After the exhausting and stressful year we have had, families have begun to freshen up with some holidays and adventures after things get back to normal.
 And for people living in California, what’s better than heading off to Disneyland.

 With the iconic attractions, exciting shows, thrilling rides, and classic characters, Disneyland has got to be the first destination to cross your kids’ minds.
 I remember we sat down as a family to decide where to go, and both my sons screamed Disneyland so hard I had to cover my ears.
 While we have been there before as well, I don’t think you can ever get enough of the place.